-Calculating a Truck Accident Settlement in St Louis County
+Calculating a Truck Accident Settlement in St. Louis County

-When a victim is presented with a settlement offer after suffering injuries caused by a truck accident, they may fell relieved about the fact that they may not have to exhaust their time and energy in taking a case to court.
+When a victim is presented with a settlement offer after suffering injuries caused by a truck accident, they may feel relieved about the fact that they may not have to exhaust their time and energy in taking a case to court.
 Although accepting a settlement offer is easier than taking a case to court, victims should make sure that the offer rightfully includes all damages incurred by the victim.
 Failing to do so could cost the victim thousands of dollars in just compensation.

-For help with calculating a truck accident settlement in St Louis County, be sure to schedule a consultation today.
+For help with calculating a truck accident settlement in St. Louis County, be sure to schedule a consultation today.
 An attorney could inform you of what you are owed and compare that to the settlement offered by the at-fault party.

 Role of a Jury in the Calculation of Truck Accident Damages

 When an injury claim is taken to trial in St. Louis County, the jury plays an important role in the way a settlement is calculated.
 The jury is responsible for determining how much compensation would be owed to the plaintiff should the plaintiff successfully prove negligence on part of the defense.
 However, the jury has no say in a settlement offer.